Skip to main content

 Use read replicas for dashboard and analytics queries.
 Keep the primary instance dedicated to decision writes and real-time reads.
 RDS and Aurora both support up to 15 read replicas.

 PgBouncer reduces PostgreSQL connection overhead and is essential at more than 50 concurrent connections.
-The Helm chart includes a PgBouncer sidecar by default.
+The Helm chart deploys PgBouncer by default (pgbouncer.enabled: true, transaction pooling, pool size 25).
 For App Runner, use Supabase’s built-in connection pooler or deploy PgBouncer separately.

-For non-real-time use cases, use the /api/v1/decide endpoint with batch customer lists.
+For non-real-time use cases, use the /api/v1/recommend/batch endpoint with batch customer lists.
 Batch mode amortizes connection and parsing overhead across many decisions, achieving higher throughput at the cost of individual response latency.

 Cost Optimization Tips